Difference Between Virtual Assistant & Executive Assistant

 They are well-suited for startups and small businesses focusing on budget optimization.

-This advantage becomes evident when comparing the difference between virtual assistant and executive assistants in terms of overall investment.
+This advantage becomes evident when comparing the difference between virtual assistants and executive assistants in terms of overall investment.

 Virtual assistants are often contracted freelance, allowing businesses to avoid long-term obligations.